 A couple of points to watch.

 - Use a good quality low-tack painter’s masking tape.
 This is less critical for gloss, as getting tape of the back of gloss is not hard, but it’s critical for most matte papers, if you want to avoid tearing the paper.
 The good low-tack tapes come off pretty easily if you’re careful.
-I use this: Bear 24mm x 50m Low Tack Delicate Masking Tape and I guess something similar is available in most countries.
+I use this: Bear 24mm x 50m Low Tack Delicate Masking Tape (this listing is different to what I originally bought – but I think it’s much the same) and I guess something similar is available in most countries.

 - Don’t skimp on the tape.
 You’ll need it most of the way across the join.
 If you just use a short section at either end, there’s a good chance that sooner or later the middle of the join will separate slightly and some of the paper feeding mechanism will catch on the gap and the paper will get stuck in there and perhaps the lead sheet will come off.
 This is bad, but it’s easy to avoid simply by using enough tape most of the width of the paper.
 Tape is cheap.
 Good paper is not.